 Meeting Her Need

-Like many widows in extreme poverty in South Asia, Sabela shouldered her burdens alone—until GFA pastor Jabarri, the leader of Sabela’s church, came to her rescue.
+Like many widows in extreme poverty in South Asia, Sabela shouldered her burdens alone—until Gospel for Asia (GFA) pastor Jabarri, the leader of Sabela’s church, came to her rescue.

 Pastor Jabarri organized a gift distribution to give away warm blankets to 50 men and women, including Sabela, whose poverty prevented them from adequately protecting themselves from the cold weather.
 The blanket warmed her heart; it became a testimony to her of how God would never forsake her and would take care of her in her time of need.
 Now, she could sleep through the night and sleep in peace.